DataDog/hiring-engineers/answers.md

 **Timeboards** a fantastic way to visualize your data across an entire dashboard.
 They are well suited for any kind of troubleshooting, correlation and general data exploration.
 This makes Datadog Timeboards a good canditate for large TV displays in your cafeteria or lobby.
 The good thing is, Datadog provides you with the **easiest possible feature** to do exactly that - a prebuild **TV icon** that lets your stream your Datadog Timeboard on large TV screens.

-Let us upgrade your cafetria and set up your very first Datadog Timeboard!
+Let's upgrade your cafetria and set up your very first Datadog Timeboard!

-#### The goal
+##### The goal:

 In the last section you've set up a custom metric publishing data via the Datadog Agent installed on your Host.
 In this section we will take that Metric and build a Timeboard to visualize it.
 Following the instructions from the [Datadog Docs](https://docs.datadoghq.com/dashboards/timeboards/), we will utilize the **Datadog API** to create a Timeboard that contains: